Leo-Simpson/c-lasso/README.md

 <img src="https://latex.codecogs.com/gif.latex?y&space;=X\beta&space;+\sigma&space;\epsilon&space;\qquad\txt{s.t.}\qquad&space;C\beta=0" />

 Here, y and X are given outcome and predictor data.
 The vector y can be continuous (for regression) or binary (for classification).
 C is a general constraint matrix.
-The vector &beta; comprises the unknown coefficients.
+The vector &beta; comprises the unknown coefficients and &sigma; an unknown scale.

-The package implements several algorithmic strategies, including path and proximal splitting algorithms, that are applicable to different problem formulations, e.g., the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints.
+The package handles several different estimators for inferring &beta; and &sigma; including the constrained Lasso, the constrained scaled Lasso, and sparse Huber M-estimation with linear equality constraints.
+Several different algorithmic strategies, including path and proximal splitting algorithms, are implemented to solve the underlying convex optimization problems.

 We also include two model selection strategies for determining the sparsity of the model parameters: k-fold cross-validation and stability selection.

 This package is intended to fill the gap between popular python tools such as [scikit-learn](https://scikit-learn.org/stable/) which CANNOT solve sparse constrained problems and general-purpose optimization solvers that do not scale well for the particular problems considered here.